dimagi/commcare-hq/docker/README.md

      * If not using the Quick Start terminal, run `eval $(docker-machine env default)` to set up Docker's environment variables.

 * If you have any HQ services currently running (couch, postgres, redis, etc.), you should stop them now.
 * Bootstrap the setup.
-Skip this step if you came here from the [CommCare HQ README](https://github.com/dimagi/commcare-hq/blob/master/README.md#setup-localsettings).
+Skip this step and go to [Configure your localsettings] below if you came here from the [CommCare HQ README](https://github.com/dimagi/commcare-hq/blob/master/README.md#setup-localsettings).

     ```
       $ ./scripts/docker runserver --bootstrap